Parishes in our Diocese

 - At-risk parishioners have been exhorted not to attend: authorities have directed that any unwell priest, staff member, volunteer or parishioner stay away; they recommend that people with co-morbidities (e.g. compromised immune or respiratory systems) and those over 70 years of age/elderly exercise particular caution.

 - Booking places for Masses is generally no longer required.
-Check with your local parish to confirm the process in place.

 - On entering the church, each attendee’s contact details should be recorded (name and phone number or email address) and the attendee should certify that they are not unwell or high risk; no record should be kept of why the person entered the church.